 - Take care of your “self,” and the rest will come.

 Here’s to hoping we all come out wiser from these months of constant change and, yes, further pivoting.
 I personally have had just about enough of that word or of the “new normal” when it just all seems very not normal at all.
-One thing that is for certain is that we have gathered a lot of lessons learned we wish we would not have to keep using over and over with every new wave of change.
+One thing that is certain is that we have gathered a lot of lessons learned we wish we would not have to keep using over and over with every new wave of change.
 These make us stronger and contribute to our resilience.
 Grin and bear it is really the new motto to adopt.

 Similar Content: